ClouDesire/docusaurus/docs/syndication.md

 ```

 and then to provide the customer appropriate _end-user instructions_, in order
-to explain what happened (e.g. sorry, email address is already in use)
+to explain what happened (for example sorry, email address is already in use)

 ## Advanced Billing Features